Aman-A/ExperimentalROIAnalysis/README.md

     '/Users/f005dz9/Documents/ExperimentalROIAnalysis'
 ```

-Next, go to the `experiment_scripts` folder to see examples and useful scripts
+Next, go to the `examples` folder to see examples and useful scripts.
+The `experiment_scripts` folder has specific scripts I use to analyze my experiments.

 # Toolbox Dependencies: